bassmanitram/actions-for-nautilus/README.md

   Only the first appearance of a specific rule (regardless of any `!` "not" prefix) is taken into account.

-  The accepted Globbing syntax is fully documented [here](https://docs.python.org/3/library/fnmatch.html).
+  The accepted glob syntax is fully documented [here](https://docs.python.org/3/library/fnmatch.html).
   The accepted Regular Expression syntax is fully documented [here ](https://docs.python.org/3/library/re.html#regular-expression-syntax).

   *Default* - all file paths are accepted